2020 Cancellation FAQs

 The Sprint distance race consists of 750m swim – 20km bike – 5km run.

 The Olympic distance race consists of 1500m swim – 40km bike – 10km run.

 What are the entry fees for the Dublin City Tri this year?

 The Sprint race is €55 and the Olympic race €65.
 For both, there is a TI admin fee also.

 How many participants will the Dublin City Tri allow for?

 Is the Dublin City Tri a Triathlon Ireland sanctioned event?

 Yes.
 In order to compete all Dublin City Tri participants must be members of Triathlon Ireland.
-To become a member you may access Triathlon Ireland online at www.triathlonireland.com or pay a €15 day-of-race fee.
+To become a member you may access Triathlon Ireland online at www.triathlonireland.com or pay a €25 one-day-membership fee.

 Is the Dublin City Tri a National Series race?

 Yes.
 The Olympic distance race is a National Series race and all those who compete in the race are awarded points based on their performance and finishing time.
 For more information see www.triathlonireland.com.